koka-lang/koka/doc/spec/tour.kk.md

 `ctl` operations.
 The &koka; compiler uses (generalized) _evidence passing_  [@Xie:evidence-tr;@Xie:evidently] to pass down handler information to each call-site.
-At the call to `ask` in `add-twice`, it selects the handler from the evidence vector and when the operation is a tail-resumptive `fun`, it calls it directly as a regular function (except with an adjucted evidence vector for its context).
-Unlike a general `control` operation, there is no need to yield upward to the handler, capture the stack, and eventually resume again.
+At the call to `ask` in `add-twice`, it selects the handler from the evidence vector and when the operation is a tail-resumptive `fun`, it calls it directly as a regular function (except with an adjusted evidence vector for its context).
+Unlike a general `ctl` operation, there is no need to yield upward to the handler, capture the stack, and eventually resume again.
-This gives `fun` (and `val`) operations a performance cost very similar to _virtual method calls_ which can be very efficient.
+This gives `fun` (and `val`) operations a performance cost very similar to _virtual method calls_ which can be quite efficient.

 For even a bit more performance, you can also declare upfront that any operation definition must be tail-resumptive, as: